30. In Love With Spring: My Novel Online

 “Nice little place,” Preston said.

-He took her hand, led her to the bed, and they sat side by side.
-“You haven’t told me much about your ex, just that you had a big fight and he didn’t call to apologize.
+“Nah, doesn’t matter.”
+They sat next to each other on the bed.
+“Lis, you haven’t told me much about your ex, just that you had a big fight, and he didn’t call to apologize.
 But for him to show up like that…all ready to get back together with you…I mean, do you want him back?
 Should you and I not share a room?
 You could bunk with Jules or Allie.
 I’d understand.
 I’d even…I’d even leave in the morning, and you could call him and—”

-“No!”
-She thought about what Kevin had done, and she thought about the nights of torment and agony and devastating disappointment.
-Preston had been so nice…taking her out to expensive places—never McDonalds or Burger King!
+“No.” She thought about what Kevin had done, and she thought about the nights of torment and agony and devastating disappointment.
+Preston had been so nice…taking her out to expensive places—never McDonalds or Burger King.
 All the eating out had actually put some weight on her, and she knew she looked better now than she ever had.
 He was easy to be with; they laughed a lot.
 And he never pressured her.
 He’d kissed her, sure—from the first date he’d been kissing her and holding her hand.
 But he’d never suggested they get a room.
 He called every single day, either to hear how her day was, or to see if she wanted to get together.
 On the 4th of July he came over in a huge limo and took her and her sisters and Simon and Tim to see the fireworks in Boston.
 And it was nice to belong to someone again.
 “No, I want to be with you tonight,” she said.

 His hand slipped around to the back, unsnapped her, lifted her shirt, and then his fingers were on her nipples.
 Then his lips.
-Lisbeth felt tingles.
+“These are beautiful.
+You’re beautiful.”